Hai Rui: Biography

-Hai Rui then spent 15 years in retirement in Hainan before being finally brought back to the Empire's "auxiliary capital" of Nanjing, in 1585, to serve under the Wanli Emperor.
 Hai Rui was promoted to censor-in-chief of Nanjing in 1586, but died in office a year later.
+He was given the posthumous name Zhong Jie (忠介).

 Legacy

 In 1959, writer and scholar Wu Han became interested in the life of Hai Rui, and wrote several articles on his life and his fearless criticism of the emperor.
 He then wrote a play for Peking Opera titled "Hai Rui Dismissed from Office", which he revised several times before the final version of 1961.
-Wu's play was interpreted by the Gang of Four member Yao Wenyuan as an allegorical work, in which the honest moral official Hai Rui representing the disgraced communist marshal Peng Dehuai, who was purged by Mao after criticizing the Great Leap Forward.
+Wu's play was interpreted by the Gang of Four member Yao Wenyuan as an allegorical work, in which the honest, moral official Hai Rui represented the disgraced Chinese communist marshal Peng Dehuai, who was purged by Mao after criticizing him as corrupt.
 According to Yao, the corrupt emperor in Wu's play represented Mao Zedong.
-The November 10, 1965, an article in a prominent Shanghai newspaper, "A Criticism of the Historical Drama 'Hai Rui Dismissed From Office'" (评新编历史剧《海瑞罢官》), written by Yao, began a propaganda campaign that eventually led to the Cultural Revolution.
-During the Cultural Revolution, the tomb of Hai Rui was destroyed, Hai Rui's body dug up and incinerated by Red Guards (the tomb has since been rebuilt).
+The November 10, 1965, article in a prominent Shanghai newspaper, "A Criticism of the Historical Drama 'Hai Rui Dismissed From Office'" (评新编历史剧《海瑞罢官》), written by Yao, began a propaganda campaign that eventually led to the Cultural Revolution.
+During the Cultural Revolution, the tomb of Hai Rui was destroyed by red guards.
 Yao's campaign led to the persecution and death of Wu Han, as well as others involved in related works, such as Zhou Xinfang for his opera Hai Rui Submits His Memorial (海瑞上疏).

 While Wu Han considers Hai Rui to be a moral socialist, this was not necessarily the case.
 As historian Ray Huang puts it, "Though one might expect the moral interpretation of history to be generally discredited by now, this is not the case.
 Some modern historians tend to view the Confucian morality in of certain individuals in terms of the own sense of social justice.
-Wu Han, for instance, praises his hero Hai Jui for ‘standing on the side of peasantry’ in their conflict with the landlords.
-He also asserts that Hai, ‘despite a hundred setbacks, still continued the struggle to build a socialist society."
+Wu Han, for instance, praises his hero Hai Jui for 'standing on the side of peasantry' in their conflict with the landlords.
+He also asserts that Hai, 'despite a hundred setbacks, still continued the struggle to build a socialist society."

 Haikou, the largest city on Hai Rui's home island of Hainan, celebrates Hai Rui's deeds.
 A memorial has been constructed and his tomb is open for worship.